-Hosting an Au Pair in New Zealand is the perfect way to discover a new culture and get a reliable, affordable and flexible childcare option.
-We have gathered all the information you need to know to become a Host Family in New Zealand.
+Hosting an Au Pair in New Zealand is the perfect way to discover a new culture and get reliable, affordable and flexible childcare.
+In this article, we have gathered all the information you need to know to become a Host Family in New Zealand.
 Keep reading to find out more!

-To start the process, you can create a profile on our website.
-Personalize it with your “Welcome letter”, pictures and descriptions about your family.
-Check our recommended Au Pairs to find candidates that meet your search criteria.
+To start the process, create a profile on our website.
+Personalize it with your “Welcome letter”, pictures and a description of your family.
+Scroll through our recommended Au Pairs to find candidates that meet your search criteria.

-Having a profile at AuPair.com is free and will let you send standard messages and add users to your favorites list.
-If you would like to get access to advanced features of the platform, you can also become a Premium Member.
-This way, you will be able to send personalized messages to the candidates you like.
+Having a profile at AuPair.com is free and will let you send standard messages and add users to your list of favorites.
+If you would like to get access to the advanced features of the platform, you can also become a Premium Member.
+This way, you will be able to send personalized messages to candidates you like.
 In addition, we will also send you our Au Pair contract and a handbook for the stay.

 Make sure your favorite candidates can be a part of the program as well!
 Once you’ve exchanged messages and had a video interview, you can make a decision.
-Afterwards, sign the contract where you will need to include all the important information such as salary, working hours, duties and holidays.
+Afterwards, sign the contract in which you will need to include all the important information about salary, working hours, duties and holidays.

 How to hire an Au Pair in New Zealand?

 The Au Pair program in New Zealand works through a Working Holiday Visa.
 This permit allows citizens from certain countries to live and work in New Zealand.
-However, it sometimes has a limited number of approved applications depending on the nationality.
-Below there are the requirements applicants need to meet to become an Au Pair in New Zealand:
+However, it sometimes has a limited number of approved applications depending on nationality.
+Below you can find the requirements applicants need to meet to become an Au Pair in New Zealand:

 Good English Skills

-Able to provide a proof of at least NZ $4,200 in a bank account.
+Able to provide proof of at least NZ $4,200 in their bank account.

-Besides these, there are also some expectations candidates need to fulfill:
+There are also some other expectations candidates need to fulfill:

 Experience in childcare